Krish44/MyDocs/Oracle/OracleConcepts.md

 ## PL/SQL Identifiers

 A name that is given for a PL/SQL object.
 The object could be constant, variable, exception, cursors, procedures, function, package, trigger, object type, reserve word or label.
+## Version Information
+ - SELECT * FROM v$version;      --  all version information from Oracle
+ - SELECT * FROM v$version WHERE banner LIKE 'Oracle%';  -- Only version
 ## Oracle datatypes
 ## Oracle Joins - Types of Joins
 1. Cross Join/Cartesian Product